English as a Second Language

 EDU/MLS 435 - English Language Acquisition for ESL/ELL Populations

-EDU 427 - Policies, Protocols, and Practices for PA ESL Programs
+EDU 427 - Instructional and Assessment Design for PA ESL Certification

 • Students must have a valid PA Instructional I or II Certificate to complete the program.